kaseyriver11/canoe-detection/README.md

 # Canoe Object Detection Instructions (2021)

-This repository contains the images and labels needed for training.
-You will need to download the pretrained model from tensorflows model [zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).
+This repository contains the images and annotations needed for training.
+We do not provide instructions for obtaining and labeling these images.
+Images were taken from both Bing and Google Earth.
+We do not own these images.

-We found [this](https://neptune.ai/blog/how-to-train-your-own-object-detector-using-tensorflow-object-detection-api) article to be helpful when switching from tensorflow 1.* to 2.*

 ### Environment Setup